Buy Tickets

 1896

-Over a two-week period in 1896, a series of five significant earthquakes hit a relatively small area of South Iceland – located within about 50km of each other.
+In 1896, over a span of two weeks, a series of five significant earthquakes hit a relatively small area of South Iceland – located within about 50 km of each other.
 They have since been estimated at 6.9, 6.7, 6.0, 6.5 and 6.0 on the Richter Scale.

 1912

-Another earthquake in the same region in 1912 is considered to be a 7.0 on the scale, possibly the second biggest earthquake in Iceland history.
-Though again, the Richter method was yet to be invented, let alone adopted.
-It was an example of something called a strike-shift quake, which occurs when pressure builds up on a plate boundary and then releases, forcing the rocks to jolt in a movement that takes place parallel to each other.
+Another earthquake of the same size hit South Iceland in 1912.
+Its magnitude is considered to have been up to 7.0 on the Richter scale.
+Seismic meters were recently invented at this time but no one was located in Iceland.
+However, the quake was detected on the mainland and therefore became the first scientifically measured earthquake in Iceland.
+It was an example of a strike-shift quake, which occurs when pressure builds up on a plate boundary and then releases, forcing the rocks to jolt in a parallel movement.

 2000